JxSH-07/Noter.ai/README.md

+🧠 Noter AI – AI-Powered Notes from Videos
+Turn lectures or YouTube videos into structured, aesthetic notes within seconds.

+🔍 Overview:
+Noter AI is a smart note-generation web app that uses AI to convert lecture or YouTube videos into clean, well-structured, and handwritten-style notes.
+Built using Flask (backend), React + Vite (frontend), and Supabase for storage.

+💡 Key Features:

+🎥 Video/YouTube audio-to-text transcription

+✍️ AI-generated notes in a handwritten note style

+🧠 GPT-powered summarization and formatting

+📁 User history with downloadable Word/PDF

+🔒 Supabase authentication and secure storage

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.